A SHORT HISTORY OF IPSWICH, SUFFOLK, ENGLAND

-In the 19th century Ipswich became a major manufacturing centre.
+In the 19th century Ipswich became a major manufacturing center.
 In Ipswich iron foundries made farm machinery and railway parts.
 Other industries were brewing and malting, brick making and cement making, grain milling and oil milling (crushing linseeds to produce oil).
-There was also a printing industry in Ipswich as well as fertiliser making, tobacco and clothing.
+There was also a printing industry in Ipswich as well as fertilizer making, tobacco and clothing.

 The port boomed.
 In the early 19th century ships tied up at the side of the river but in 1842 a wet dock was dug.
 Ipswich had ceased to be an important international port but the coastal trade thrived.
 Iron and coal were brought from other parts of the country and manufactured iron goods were taken from Ipswich.
 Shipbuilding continued to flourish in Ipswich.

 In 1812 a corn exchange was built where grain could be bought and sold.
 It was rebuilt in 1881.
 From 1818 Ipswich had gas lighting.
 The first modern police force in Ipswich was formed in 1836.
 The first museum in Ipswich opened in 1847.
 A new town hall was built in 1868.

 Life in 19th century Ipswich gradually improved.
 In the 1880s a network of sewers was dug in Ipswich.
 In the 19th century private companies provided the water supply but in 1892 the council took them over.
 The council obtained Christchurch Mansion and its grounds in 1892.
 In 1896 the mansion was made into a museum.
 The grounds were made into a public park.
 Meanwhile from 1880 horse drawn trams ran in the streets of Ipswich.